-As the Talyllyn line in Gwynedd celebrates it’s 150th anniversary, two of the original engines that served on the line have been restored to their former glory by receiving a secret makeover.
+The Talyllyn line in Gwynedd celebrates it’s 150th anniversary.
+Therefore, two of the original engines that served on the line have been restored to their former glory.
+This is by receiving a secret makeover.
 Photographs of the engines were used to recreate the livery that the engines had when they were first produced.

 Introducing The Project

 The two engines No.1 Talyllyn and No.2 Dolgoch, originally built in 1865 and 1866, have been painted in ‘Indian Red’.
 When photos of the engines were posted on the railway’s Facebook page, they received over 3000 likes in only a few days, as well as sparking a lot of interest in the railway, and the work that has been carried out on the engines.

 The painting of the engines is the first in a number of special events that have been planned.
 This is to celebrate the 150th Anniversary of the line.
 It is hoped that the interest that has been created in the engines will encourage people to attend these other events.
 The railway was originally built to transport slate.

 The line is thought to be one of the first preserved railways in the world.
 This was after it was saved by volunteers in 1951.
 The railway has another claim to fame in that it inspired the Thomas the Tank Engine stories by Rev. W. Awdry.

 Promain’s Heritage Projects